 While there is no independent study, internship, or research experience required as part of the undergraduate experience in Forensic Science, many students find opportunity during their time here at VCU to perform research.
-Please review the information below and terms outlined in the Undergraduate independent study application to find out the procedure for applying for an independent study, then contact Dr. Catherine Connon, the Undergraduate Director, at email@example.com.
+Please review the information below and terms outlined in the Independent Study Contract to find out the procedure for applying for an independent study, then contact Dr. Catherine Connon, the Undergraduate Director, at email@example.com.

 Interest meetings are held each semester by the Undergraduate Director.

 The Fall 2018 Interest Meeting will be held on

 Thursday, November 15 from 11:00-11:45 in Temple, room 3305